 The police have a right to stop a person they suspect of criminal activity.
 When they detain a person for criminal investigation, they can do a pat down to ensure the suspect has no weapons on them.

 Law enforcement officers may not stop and frisk suspects unless they have reasonable suspicion that a person was involved in criminal activity and may be armed and dangerous.

 What The Police Cannot Do

 All police searches require warrants unless one of the exceptions to the warrant requirement is in play.
-Such exceptions include the examples provided above of consent, exigent circumstances, and plain view.
+Such exceptions include the examples provided above.

 Learn More About Police Search and Seizure Authority

 When a police search is illegal, the judge may toss out the evidence.
-If you are facing criminal charges, do not hesitate to speak with an experienced attorney who can protect your constitutional right to be free from unlawful search and seizure.
-Contact a qualified criminal defense lawyer near you today.
+If you are facing forfeiture, criminal prosecution, or trial in state or district court, speak with an experienced criminal defense attorney who can protect your constitutional rights.